eosnetworkfoundation/grant-framework/applications/fundle.md

 - New businesses/startups.
 They experience that building, growing and managing communities is challenging and forms a barrier.
 A characteristic of them can be that they did a crowdfunding and are familiar with the added value of community building.
 Examples are projects from kickstarter/indiegogo or projects from startup communities.

 We will create a network of publicity around the Fundle platform which ensures that lots of different people will get to know Fundle.
-This will be done with 6 pillars.
+This will be done via 6 pillars.
 The communities will mostly do their own marketing since they often have a small fanbase of customers already.

 -->